 The United States of America is a great country to travel to.
 Especially the bigger cities along its East and West coast conquered our hearts during our travels as an openly gay couple in the past couple of years.
 But where to stay?
 Where to go?
 What to do?
 We give answers to your questions for a gay-friendly gaycation in the USA!

 Portland Pride Waterfront Festival

 We mentioned the Portland Pride Waterfront Festival now already a few times.
-So we feel like we should introduce you to this LGBTQ+ event as well!
-Tom McCall Waterfront Park is located right by the lakeshore of the Willamette River in the center of Portland.
-During the event, dozen of tents of organizations and small shops gather around the main stage where the known artists and newcomer dragqueens give their very best to impress the enthusiastic crowd.
+So, we feel like we should introduce you to this LGBTQ+ event as well!
+Tom McCall Waterfront Park is located right by the lake shore of the Willamette River in the center of Portland.
+During the event, a dozen of tents of organizations and small shops gather around the main stage where the known artists and newcomer drag queens give their very best to impress the enthusiastic crowd.
 We were so happy to finally meet the @thegaybeards, our beard buddies in crime.
 But we also run into Don and his new boyfriend.
 We almost had to cry about their lovely story together.
 Because Don came out of the closet at the age of 80, meeting the man of his life just two years ago.
-Check out our Instagram Story Highlight of Portland for some fun Pride shots as well!
+Have a look at our Instagram Story Highlight of Portland for some fun Pride shots as well!

 Interesting Posts for your Gay Travels: